Even though knife throwing goes back hundreds of years, it was only in 2009 that knife throwing experienced its modern

 Overall Length: 13¼” | Steel: 1055 carbon | Weight: 18.5oz | Balance: Slightly towards the handle

 This is a favorite for no-spin spear-style throwing.
 It is a bit heavier than what is usually used for no-spin, but that gives it a good heft, so you don’t have to put as much force into it for the knife to fly far distances.

 The center of balance is slightly towards the handle, which you want for no-spin.
-You can also add cordage over the handle to put more weight towards the handle.
+You can also add cordage over the handle to put more weight toward the handle.

 As with all Cold Steel throwing knives, these are great quality and won’t break on you (at least not right away).
 Yes, they are pricier – but it’s cheaper to buy one quality knife than continually buy new knives.